-The annual report from the Council for Official Statistics aims to produce an overall view of the system for official statistics and to describe the situation regarding accessibility, data provision and presentation of statistics broken down by sex as well as estimated costs for the official statistics and the number of full-time employees.
+The report from the Council for Official Statistics aims to produce an overall view of the system for official statistics and to describe the situation regarding availability, quality, and presentation of statistics broken down by sex as well as estimated costs for the official statistics and the number of full-time employees.

-To provide this information, the statistical agencies have completed questionnaires on data provision and on costs and staff who work with the official statistics.
+To provide a picture of this, the statistical agencies have completed questionnaires on the provision of data and on costs and staff who work with the official statistics.
 The agencies have also submitted a list of their active products.
-As a complement to this information, punctuality and production time, documentation and the use of the Official Statistics of Sweden logo have been reviewed.
-In addition, a review has also been done to see how the agencies work with the Council's guidelines and criteria for sufficient quality in the official statistics.
+As a complement to this information, special measurements have been made on punctuality and production time, documentation, the use of the Official Statistics of Sweden (SOS) logo and reporting by sex in the statistics, as well as how agencies work with the guidelines and criteria for sufficient quality of the official statistics that the Council has approved.